-The act increases the cost of the license reinstatement fee by \$50 (from \$425 to \$475) and instructs that \$50 of the total fee must be credited to the Indigent Drivers Interlock and Alcohol Monitoring Fund that the act creates.
-The act instructs that money in the fund must be distributed by the Department of Public Safety to the county indigent drivers interlock and alcohol monitoring funds, the county juvenile indigent drivers interlock and alcohol monitoring funds, and the municipal indigent drivers interlock and alcohol monitoring funds that the act requires counties and municipal corporations to establish (see "Creation of Indigent Drivers Interlock and Alcohol Monitoring Funds," below).
-The money in these funds must be used only to pay the cost of an immobilizing or disabling device, including a certified ignition interlock device, or an alcohol monitoring device used by an offender or juvenile offender who is ordered to use the device by a county, juvenile, or municipal court judge and who is determined by that judge to not to have the means to pay for the person's use of the device.
+The bill increases the cost of the license reinstatement fee by \$50 (from \$425 to \$475) and instructs that \$50 of the total fee must be credited to the Indigent Drivers Interlock and Alcohol Monitoring Fund that the bill creates.
+The bill instructs that money in the fund must be distributed by the Department of Public Safety to the county indigent drivers interlock and alcohol monitoring funds, the county juvenile indigent drivers interlock and alcohol monitoring funds, and the municipal indigent drivers interlock and alcohol monitoring funds that the bill requires counties and municipal corporations to establish (see "Creation of Indigent Drivers Interlock and Alcohol Monitoring Funds," below).
+The money in these funds must be used only to pay the cost of an immobilizing or disabling device, including a certified ignition interlock device, or an alcohol monitoring device by a county, juvenile, or municipal court judge and who is determined by that judge to not to have the means to pay for the person's use of the device.
 (R.C.
 4511.191(F)(2) and (F)(2)(h).)

-The act also provides that money in a county indigent drivers alcohol treatment fund, a county juvenile indigent drivers alcohol treatment fund, or a municipal indigent drivers alcohol treatment fund may be used to pay for the cost of the continued use of an electronic continuous alcohol monitoring device in conjunction with a Department of Alcohol and Drug Addiction Service approved treatment program for an indigent offender or indigent juvenile traffic offender when money in the Indigent Drivers Interlock and Alcohol Monitoring Fund is exhausted.
-Similarly, if a court declares a surplus in a county or municipal indigent drivers alcohol treatment fund, the court may expend the amount of the surplus for all or part of the cost of purchasing electronic continuous alcohol monitoring devices to be used in conjunction with such treatment only upon exhaustion of money in the Indigent Drivers Interlock and Alcohol Monitoring Fund for the use of an alcohol monitoring device.
-(R.C.
-4511.191(H)(3) and (4)(a)(ii).)
+The bill also provides that money in a county indigent drivers alcohol treatment fund, a county juvenile indigent drivers alcohol treatment fund, or a municipal indigent drivers alcohol treatment fund may be used to pay for the cost of the continued use of an electronic continuous alcohol monitoring device in conjunction with a Department of Alcohol and Drug Addiction Service approved treatment program for an indigent Offender or indigent juvenile traffic offender when money in the Indigent Drivers Interlock and Alcohol Monitoring Fund is exhausted.
+Similarly, if a court declares a surplus in a county or municipal indigent drivers alcohol treatment fund, the court may expend the amount of the surplus for all or part of the cost of purchasing electronic continuous alcohol monitoring devices to be used in conjunction with such treatment only upon exhaustion of money in the Indigent Drivers Interlock and Alcohol Monitoring Fund is (4)(a)(ii).)